Balance+Plus Videonystagmography (VNG) System

 The newly designed compact goggle system is lighter, smaller and better balanced.
 The House InfraRed/Video ENG System provides complete two-channel electronystagmography without electrodes.
 The horizontal and vertical movements of each eye are displayed, saved and analyzed by the computer-based system.
 In addition, rotary movements of the eyes may be observed and videotaped for documentation.

 Two channel systems measuring one eye horizontally and vertically are also available.
 The new compact lightweight Goggle Assembly is used for spontaneous, positional, Hallpike, and rotational testing and for monitoring nystagmus during canalith repositioning.
 The patient is in complete darkness, providing a nonfixating environment with the eyes open.

 Other manufacturers have designed complicated software systems that require continuous interaction and calibrations between tests.
 Their impressive software design has done very little in the way of streamlining the test procedures for the technician and patients.
 Our systems are more efficient and time saving as a result of a faster testing software interface.

-Balance+Plus's Fall Assessment Unit assesses a person’s ability to maintain their balance while standing.
+Balance+Plus's Fall Assessment Unit (balance plate) assesses a person’s ability to maintain their balance while standing.
 If your patient’s are experiencing feelings of dizziness or are unsteady, then it can help diagnose and treat your patients.

 A subject simply stands on a platform, where data force sensors located at each corner of the plate collect valuable data.
 The data is then processed to deliver printable Stability Scores, along with other pertinent balance information.
 Evaluations are made with other age-matched normative reports for comparative purposes.